Immigrant and Newcomer Women Exploring Business

 Immigrant and newcomer women who are:

-- Are on a low income (see chart below)
+- On a low income (see chart below)

 - Have a business idea